sebastienbruno/backoffice-payment-routing-platform/README.md

 ```

-## 🛠️ How to Install, Build and Run
+## 🛠️ Alternative - How to Install, Build and Run

 ### 1. Clone the repository
 ```bash